 But the simple fact the debate was framed as “feminist VS male-right defender” says a lot about the toxic and divisive culture we’re living in.

 How Toxic Masculinity Hides

-Toxic masculinity, same as extremist feminism, rarely comes out saying the harsh truths.
+Toxic masculinity, the same as extremist feminism, rarely comes out saying the harsh truths.